tcman2000/Chess/README.md

 ***En Passant - If an enemy pawn moves 2 tiles to be adjacent to the pawn, the pawn may move diagonally behind the enemy pawn to capture it

+***Promotion - If the pawn reaches the other side of the board, it may promote to a Bishop, Knight, Rook, or Queen

 **Rook - Move along a rank or file (no diagonal movement)

 **Bishop - Move along diagonals